 Alas, this is the route Epic decided to go with Fortnite for various reasons that we won’t get into here.
 While it makes it a little more of a hassle for you to get started, it’s still really not difficult to do—depending on your phone model, however, the process can be a little bit different.

-How to Install Fortnite on All Other Android Devices
+How to Install Fortnite on Any Android Device

 First things first, you’ll need to download the launcher.
 To get it, head over to www.fortnite.com/android and tap the Epic button.
-This will download the Fortnite Launcher—it’s a pretty small download, so it shouldn’t take long.
+This will download the Epic Games App—it’s a pretty small download, so it shouldn’t take long.
 Pull down the notification panel and tap the download notification when it’s finished.

 But here’s where the process starts to get a little more fuzzy—especially depending on what version of Android your phone is running.
 When the installation launches, it will likely be blocked by default.
 You’ll need to allow it to be installed.